 How to determine if you have an addiction?

-If you feel that something has changed in your relationship with a friend, try to determine what exactly happened.
+If you feel like something has changed in your relationship with your friend, try to determine what exactly happened.
 Ask yourself the following questions:

 • Despite your help and support, does your girlfriend feel unhappy all the time?